Aleister Crowley: Mexico, India, Paris, and marriage: 1900–1903

-Briefly stopping in Japan and Hong Kong, Crowley reached Ceylon, where he met with Allan Bennett, who was there studying Shaivism.
-The pair spent some time in Kandy before Bennett decided to become a Buddhist monk in the Theravada tradition, travelling to Burma to do so.
-Crowley decided to tour India, devoting himself to the Hindu practice of Rāja yoga, by which means he believed he had achieved the spiritual state of dhyana.
+After briefly stopping in Japan and Hong Kong, Crowley reached Ceylon, where he met with Allan Bennett, who was there studying Shaivism.
+The pair spent some time in Kandy before Bennett decided to become a Theravada Buddhist monk, travelling to Burma to do so.
+Crowley then decided to tour India, devoting himself to the Hindu practice of Rāja yoga, by which means he believed he had achieved the spiritual state of dhyana.
 He spent much of this time studying at the Meenakshi Temple in Madura.
 At this time he also wrote poetry which was published as The Sword of Song (1904).
 He contracted malaria, and had to recuperate from the disease in Calcutta and Rangoon.
 In 1902, he was joined in India by Eckenstein and several other mountaineers: Guy Knowles, H. Pfannl, V. Wesseley, and Jules Jacot-Guillarmod.
-Together, the Eckenstein-Crowley expedition attempted K2, which was never climbed before.
+Together, the Eckenstein-Crowley expedition attempted K2, which had never been climbed before.
 On the journey, Crowley was afflicted with influenza, malaria, and snow blindness, and other expedition members were also struck with illness.
 They reached an altitude of 20000 ft before turning back.

-Having arrived in Paris in November 1902, he socialized with his friend the painter Gerald Kelly, and through him became a fixture of the Parisian arts scene.
-Whilst there, Crowley wrote a series of poems on the work of an acquaintance, the sculptor Auguste Rodin.
+Having arrived in Paris in November 1902, he socialized with painter Gerald Kelly, and through him became a fixture of the Parisian arts scene.
+Whilst there, Crowley wrote a series of poems on the work of the sculptor Auguste Rodin, an acquaintance.
 These poems were later published as Rodin in Rime (1907).
 One of those frequenting this milieu was W. Somerset Maugham, who after briefly meeting Crowley later used him as a model for the character of Oliver Haddo in his novel The Magician (1908).

-He returned to Boleskine in April 1903.
-In August, Crowley wed Gerald Kelly's sister Rose Edith Kelly in a "marriage of convenience" to prevent her from entering an arranged marriage; the marriage appalled the Kelly family and damaged his friendship with Gerald.
-Heading on a honeymoon to Paris, Cairo, and then Ceylon, Crowley fell in love with Rose and worked to prove his affections.
-While on his honeymoon, he wrote her a series of love poems, published as Rosa Mundi and other Love Songs (1906), as well as authoring the religious satire Why Jesus Wept (1904).
+Crowley returned to Boleskine in April 1903.
+In August, he wed Gerald Kelly's sister Rose Edith Kelly in a "marriage of convenience" to prevent her from entering an arranged marriage; this appalled the Kelly family and damaged his friendship with Gerald.
+Heading on honeymoon to Paris, Cairo, and then Ceylon, Crowley fell in love with Rose and worked to prove his affections.
+While on their honeymoon, he wrote a series of love poems to Rose later published as Rosa Mundi and other Love Songs (1906), as well as the religious satire Why Jesus Wept (1904).